-One of the ways to report custom data to New Relic is with custom events and attributes.
+One of the ways to report custom data to New Relic is using custom events and/or custom attributes.

-For event and attribute formatting requirements and best practices, see Limits and requirements.
+For event and attribute formatting requirements and best practices, see our data limits and requirements docs.

 Reporting a large number of custom events and/or attributes can cause degraded query performance.
 It may also result in approaching or passing data collection rate limits.
 For optimal performance, first think about what data you want to analyze, and then create only the events and/or attributes necessary to meet these specific goals.